sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 [M1 Finance](http://bit.ly/investM1Finance) is an online investment platform which lets you invest in partial shares of individual stocks and ETFs.
 It is a completely free investment platform with ZERO investment and trading fees.

 You don't have to use these link.
 But, please trust us and automate your savings.
-You will be amazed how after certain point you just don't realize how much money you have saved without actually affecting your life.
+You will be amazed how after a certain point you just don't realize how much money you have saved without actually affecting your life.

 #### Track your spending

 Next up is tracking your spending.
 See where you spend the most.
 Realize what you can cut back on.
 You don't have to manually do it either.

-My favorite tools to tracking your spending are [Mint](https://www.mint.com/) and [Personal Capital](https://www.personalcapital.com).
+My favorite tools for tracking your spending are [Mint](https://www.mint.com/) and [Personal Capital](https://www.personalcapital.com).
 They are completely free.

 We all use the above tools at Ninja Academy.
 All of them have been super helpful in helping us bringing our finances on track and be mindful about them.